XLI-2020/CMPP/README.md

 # Modeling and Monitoring of Indoor Populations using Sparse Positioning Data

-This is the repository of our work which encompasses supplementary material and implementation details.

 # Implementation Details
 The implementation concerns 4 folders which are:
 - preprocess: generate probabilistic populations.